 Twenty-four hours later, 60 Minutes opens the floodgates to a surge of saturation coverage, on an unprecedented scale, with unprecedented sobriety.
 The mainstream media is beating the drum for next month’s scheduled delivery of the UAP Task Force audit to the Senate Select Committee on Intelligence.
 It will likely be the first in a series of disappointing installments.

 But going forward demands looking backward, to uncover and examine the many ways we enabled this reckless dereliction.
 There is no revisionist history to write because there is no official history to study.
 We need full and clear-eyed access to our buried past.
-And like so much of what we manage to “rediscover,” this could get ugly.
-But just how ugly?
+And like so much of what we manage to “rediscover,” this could go bad.
+But how bad?

 That can wait for now.
 It is Saturday evening, just outside a town named for the notorious Preston Brooks.
 A local band strikes up 38 Special’s “Hold On Loosely.”
 If you’re into citrusy and crisp, The John Reeves Incident is your beer.
 And the night is young.